Statics

 F_AC = -1414 × 0.707 = -1000 N (tension)

-Continue this process for each joint to find all member forces.
+Continue this process at each joint to find all member forces.

 Method of Sections

 Cut through the truss and analyze a section as a free body.
-Useful for finding forces in specific members without analyzing the entire truss.
+Useful when a specific member force is needed without working through every joint.

 Cut line